 Thais came out of the cabin after an hour and a half and joined them in their waiting.
 The conversation temporarily slowed down as Glaw had to shift from being a brother to being a brother and a person talking to a not-quite-stranger.
 It was odd how one's choice of words and topics changed depending on the audience, only not really.
 Actually, it would have been even stranger if one didn't adapt a conversation to whom one was talking to.

-A playful shove from Dylis snapped Glaw out of that train of thoughts and with that the conversation flowed freely again.
+A playful shove from Dylis snapped Glaw out of that train of thoughts and the conversation began to flow freely again.
 It was quite a puzzle to bring together what details they'd missed telling each other over the past two days that they'd been reunited.
-With Thais' help they got together a list of events, big and small, that Glaw thought covered all the important things.
+With Thais' help, they got together a list of events, big and small, that Glaw thought covered all the important things.

 At the mark of two hours spent waiting, Lykos blinked awake.
 The first thing he did, after Glaw had managed to pour some water into him, was gasp and grab Thais into a hug that looked quite powerful coming from a man that skinny.
 Thais endured it with a smile and held her brother close.
-Glaw was sure he saw tears, but chose not to comment on them.
-It wasn't like he hadn't cried in front of Lykos.
+Glaw was sure he saw tears but chose not to comment on them.
+It wasn't like he hadn't cried in front of everyone too.

 The amazing tale of the spell-weaved whales was told as they ate some rations Dylis had managed to sniff out from within one of the barrels on the deck.
-Emergency food to be sure, but after a day like the one they'd had it tasted better than fresh bread.
-As the story continued Glaw was surprised to noticed that he'd forgotten that Dylis had been able to hear before she fell off the ship.
+Emergency food to be sure, but after a day like the one they'd had, it tasted better than fresh bread.
+As the story continued Glaw was surprised to recall that Dylis had been able to hear before she fell off the ship.

 They'd finished their meager dinner and begun to doze off when the door to the captain's cabin opened.
 Glaw's eyes were heavy-lidded, his stomach pleasantly full and the wind warm and soothing.
 His chin knocked against his chest both once and twice before he caught sight of Aelius and Nikon.

 The display was quite odd.
 Not that anything he'd seen that day, or in the past three weeks, could be called ordinary.
-But even in strangeness there were patterns and Glaw had thought he'd come to see at least a few of them.
+But even in strangeness, there were patterns and Glaw had thought he'd come to see at least a few of them.
 He knew how the demons acted around each other, at least when other people were watching.
-Judging by the sight before his memorized patterns were little more than garden trails made by drunk snails.
+Judging by the sight before his memorized patterns were little more than garden trails made by drunk snails now.